giordano91/animals_scrapers/README.md

-# charlie_feeder
+# animals_scrapers

 ## Introduction
-Aim of this project is to collect data from some external platforms to feed Charlie web application.
+Aim of this project is to collect animals advs from some external platforms.
 At the moment the idea is to implement three scrapers; one for `subito.it`, one for `mypet24` and one for `annunci_animali`.
 Each scraper is responsible for taking data from the site and saving all the information in a MySQL table (`ads`).
-Charlie web application will fetch data from this table.

 Scrapers (and the MySQL database) have been implemented to run as a docker service.